Stolz/laravel-html-tidy/README.md

 		Route::get('bar', 'Controller@method2');
 	});

-You may also attach it to all of your routes without having to define a route group by editing `app/filters.php` and adding the following to the `App::after()` function:

-	App::after(function($request, $response)
-	{
-		return App::make('stolz.filter.tidy')->filter(null, $request, $response);
-	});

 ## Configuration

-To configure the package, you can use the following command to copy the configuration file to `app/config/packages/stolz/laravel-html-tidy/config.php`:
+To configure the package, you can use the following command to copy the configuration file to `config/packages/stolz/laravel-html-tidy/config.php`:

-	php artisan config:publish stolz/laravel-html-tidy
+	php artisan publish:config stolz/laravel-html-tidy

 All available settings are included inside `config.php` and with the provided comments they should be self-explanatory.